House of Medici: Legacy

 As a preeminent and influential family, the Medici's attracted both considerable controversy and praise from their contemporaries and modern sources.
-Ferdinand Schevill described there being "an uncommonly wide range" of opinion about the Medici's, with more critical sources from native contemporaries giving way to a more favorable view of the family by nationalists in other countries in later centuries.
+Ferdinand Schevill described there being "an uncommonly wide range" of opinion about the Medicis, with more critical sources from native contemporaries giving way to a more favorable view of the family by nationalists in other countries in later centuries.
 Machiavelli's The Prince was mixed with its opinions of the Medici, and ultimately came to be dedicated to Lorenzo di Piero de' Medici.
 Common criticisms of the family have described it as corrupt and with questionable virtues.